BAndreeaM/BAndreeaM/manual_testing_jira_OpenCart.md

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.

-### 2.7 Test Completion As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
+### 2.7 Test Completion As the Exit criteria were met and satisfied, this feature is suggested by the Testing team

 The traceability matrix was generated and can be found [here](https://github.com/BAndreeaM/BAndreeaM/blob/main/Traceability%20Matrix.xlsx)